Green Abundance By Design

 Late Summer Seeding/Fall Watering Schedule

-For a late summer seeding, usually only Phase 1 is needed during the first year (late summer into fall).
+For a late summer Flowering Lawn seeding, usually only Phase 1 is needed during the first year (late summer into fall).
 From here Phase 2 tends to be naturally supported by the cooler wetter conditions of the fall and following spring.
-Phase 3 would generally begin in the June/July time frame the following season.
-Depending on your site conditions and aesthetic goals, phase 3 water could be eliminated.
-Shadier sites tend to hold up well to no supplimental irrigation during the summer.
-For sites with full sun, the weekly waterings will allow the grass to maintain its green appearance and prevent dormancy.
-No watering could be performed in the summer if you do not mind the grass going dormant (changing color to tan).
+Phase 3 generally begins in the June/July time frame the following season.
+Depending on your site conditions and aesthetic goals, phase 3 water can be eliminated.
+Shadier sites tend to hold up well to no supplemental irrigation during the summer.
+For sites with full sun, a weekly waterings will allow the grass to maintain its green appearance and prevent dormancy.
+No watering can be performed in the summer if you do not mind the grass going dormant (changing color to tan).
 If allowing the grass to go dormant, it is imperative that mowing and foot traffic be eliminated for this area.
-Either of these activities will stress the grass that is trying to hibernate until wetter cooler conditions present itself again.
+Either of these activities will stress the grass that is trying to hibernate until wetter/ cooler conditions present themselves again.

 First Season Maintenance

-Mowing will not be a main requirement during the first year but the space could benefit from some monthly mows during the establishment.
-This would be helpful in the case on controlling annual weeds from seeding or if annual rye was used as part of the mix, controlling its height and preventing it from seeding.
-Keeping heavy foot traffic out of the area is recomended and will allow for more even establishment of healthier plants.
+Mowing is not a main requirement during the first year of a bare ground Flowering Lawn installation, but the space can benefit from a few monthly mows during establishment.
+This is helpful in the case of keeping annual weeds from seeding or if annual rye was used as part of the mix (controlling its height and preventing it from seeding).
+We recommend to keep heavy foot traffic off of the area, allowing for more even establishment and all around healthier plants.

 Second Season Maintenance

-Mowing again at least once during the fall season is recomended to setup the space for new spring growth the following season.
+Mowing again at least once during the fall season is recommended to set up the space for new spring growth the following season.

 Eco Lawn, Green Abundance by Design